 Some of the herbicides have use restrictions related to swimming and irrigation.
 When treatments are performed in your area, city crews will place a notice on your door detailing when the treatment will occur, and any restrictions associated with the herbicide being used.
 Use restrictions vary for different herbicides, but generally are from three to 14 days.
 Restrictions for swimming are often shorter than restrictions for irrigation.

-The reason that most native plants do not cause ecological problems in our lake is that they have evolved over a long period of time with a host of other organisms that feed on them and help keep their growth rates in check.
+The reason that most native plants do not cause ecological problems in our lakes is that they have evolved over a long period of time with a host of other organisms that feed on them and help keep their growth rates in check.
 Many times when exotic plants are established in an area, there are no natural biological controls to prevent them from growing out of control.
 Bringing in their natural enemies from their native ranges seems like an ideal way to deal with unwanted pest plants, but doing so requires extensive research to ensure that the new organism will not cause harm to native species and to determine the most effective way to use them.
-There are two biological controls actively working on exotic plants in the lakes of Winter Park.
+There are three biological controls actively working on exotic plants in the lakes of Winter Park.
 One is the alligatorweed flea beetle (Agasicles hygrophila) which has been naturalized in Florida for decades now and is very effective at controlling exotic alligator weed (Alternanthera philoxeroides).
-The other is the triploid grass carp, which is a sterile form of the Asian carp known as the white amur (Ctenopharyngodon idella).
-This fish, when used properly can reduce our dependence on herbicides and still allow native plants to flourish.
+Another is the triploid grass carp, which is a sterile form of the Asian carp known as the white amur (Ctenopharyngodon idella).
+This fish, when used properly can reduce our dependence on herbicides for hydrilla (Hydrilla verticillata) control and still allow native plants to flourish.
+And lastly, Megamelus scutellaris is an insect currently being used to control water hyacinth throughout Florida.
+This insect is a plant hopper and is native to Argentina, Brazil, Peru, and Uruguay.
+Water hyacinth has been problematic in Florida since the late 1800s when it was accidentally introduced into our waterways.
+With no natural predators in Florida, a population of water hyacinth doubles in just two weeks.
+Trying to control its abundance and distribution can be costly and very time consuming when relying on chemical treatments alone.
+In addition, water hyacinths can impact water flow and control structures, navigation, water quality, and biodiversity.
+Several of our city lakes have recurring water hyacinth populations, and those lakes are now stocked with M. scutellaris.
+These include Lakes Waumpi, Killarney, Baldwin, and Berry.
+City lakes staff are working with researchers from the USDA to monitor the spread and effectiveness of this biocontrol agent.

 Residential Shoreline Management